Cinque Terre…a place so gorgeous – its worth a second visit, or more…

-So we took the train from Nice along the cost up to Liguria to those five little beautiful jewelry boxes between the sea and the sky.
+So we took the train from Nice along the coast up to Liguria to those five little beautiful jewellery boxes between the sea and the sky.

-Which I strongly do not recommend, as they would miss out on so much!
+Which I strongly not recommend, as they would miss out on so much!

-The five vilages are not only beautiful; they are also very well connected.
+The five villages are not only beautiful, they are also very well connected.

-You can take a boat.
-We used this option one morning, to go to Riomaggiore.
-Really a lot of fun and the best view!
+You can also take a boat.
+We used this option one morning, to go to Riomaggiore for breakfast.
+Really a lot of fun and it offers the best views!

 And you can also take the train, which regularly runs between the five villages.
-But remember to check the timetable first, otherwise, you can end up sitting at the train station for an hour and more – especially in the afternoon as the trains don’t run so frequently.
-(This happened to us twice…)
+But remember to check the timetable first, otherwise, you can end up sitting at the train station for an hour or more – especially in the afternoon as the trains don’t run so frequently. (this happened to us twice…)

-We took the train to Corniglia not knowing that the station is about a mile away from the actual town, which sits high up on a sea cliff.
+When we took the train to Corniglia, we had no idea that the station is about a mile away from the actual town, which sits high up on a sea cliff.
 So we had to walk a million steps again.
-This also meant that up there were very few tourists.
-A lot of piece and quiet for us.
-Awesome.
+This also meant that up there were very few tourists, to our delight.

-The train was also always the easiest option in the evenings to go back to Monterosso al Mare, and to our hotel Baia, with the cute little bar downstairs that served the most amazing Granadilla Spritz and fried fresh calamari’s ever. 😉 I really enjoyed coming back to these lovely jewellery boxes, although this time I felt a little bit lost in between all the tourist streams rushing through the towns every day.
+The train was also always the easiest option to go back to Monterosso al Mare in the evenings.
+We usually ended the day at our little bar downstairs that served the most amazing Granadilla Spritz and fresh fried calamari.
+I really enjoyed coming back t these lovely little towns, although this time I felt a little bit lost in between all the tourist streams rushing through the towns every day.
 I guess they all found my secret travel treasure.

-The dinner there was definitely the culinary highlight of the week, plus the unbeatable view and cute little cats that ate the left over’s of our yummy fish dishes.
-And we learned that Turtuga is the Spanish word for turtle, and that it actually exists and was really a famous pirate stronghold in Haiti.
-I don’t think there are any men with eye patches there anymore though… Maybe we’ll go find out on our next trip!
+The dinner there was definitely the culinary highlight of the week, plus the unbeatable view and cute little cats that ate the left over’s of our dinner.
+And we learned that Tortuga is the Spanish word for turtle and that it actually exists and was really a famous pirate stronghold in Haiti.
+Maybe a destination for our next trip!